Welcome to Living in Beauty.

 Some have lost their homes to natural disasters and are looking for a safe place to live – others have left their homes to children and are reserving financial resources for their long-term healthcare – and many, like us, are simply dedicated to sustainable full-time travel.

 Our towing vehicle is The Beast.
 We can’t imagine towing without our 2014 Ram 2500 Crew Cab Laramie 4×4 Cummins Diesel.
 But, no lie, with all the recalls, The Beast took a while to break in.
 Call it love.
 Beauty and The Beast have been hitched for more than five years now and we hope they have a long and happy union.

-Pico de Gallo, our itinerant chihuahua is twelve years-old.
+Pico de Gallo, our itinerant chihuahua, is thirteen-years-old.
 He began his little feral life in the swamps of Mississippi.
 Now, he rules our hearts, our home and several plush animal toys of no small importance.

-We’re fully retired, healthy enough and not yet drawing Social Security benefits.
+We’re fully retired, healthy enough and just now starting to draw Social Security benefits.

 Our mission is to travel throughout the remaining years of our lives.
 To go where no Beaubeaux has gone before.

 We are proud Californians but no longer are we property owners.
 We feel, at our age, house and yard maintenance is a financial and physical drain.
 To keep things simple, we have nothing in storage and no home-base.
 Everything we own is in our truck and trailer.
 Yeah, it probably sounds extreme, but it works for us.

 Every two weeks it’s the same house with a different back yard which someone else mows.